-MISSILES, CANNONS AND KAMPAGNEN
+MISSILES AND KAMPAGNEN

 Also the air-to-ground guided missile Aerospatiale AS-30 NORAS was part of the Mirage weaponry.
 In 1967, four live guided missiles were fired successfully against hard targets (concrete walls) in Cazaux (F).

-In 1977, 1981, 1986 and 1991, the "Group for Armament Services" GRD and the Swiss Air Force conducted joint tests and live firings with the guided weapons and cannons of the SAF assets in Vidsel /Sweden.
-The collected data showed the need for such periodic trials.
+In 1977, 1981, 1986 and 1991, the "Gruppe für Rüstungsdienste - Group for Armament Services" GRD and the Swiss Air Force conducted joint tests and live firings with the guided weapons and cannons of the SAF assets in Vidsel /Sweden.
+The collected data confirmed the need for such periodic trials.

-Supersonic flights below 10,000 m/M are prohibited over Swiss territory.
+Supersonic flights below 10'000 m (33'000 ft.) are prohibited over swiss territory.
 For this reason it was decided, after all the various diplomatic clearances granted, to carry out air combat exercises in Sardinia, at the Air Weapons Training Installation (AWTI), Decimomannu AB, at the time the only such facility outside of the United States.
 24 Mirage and Tiger pilots attended the campaign.

 The first annual training exercise was acronymed SAKA (SArdinien KAmpagne) and begun 3 January 1985.

 Up to 18 Mirages and F-5E conducted air combat maneuvering training in "Decimo" every year since.
 Following its fifth SAKA exercise in 1989, however, NATO air forces increased facility utilisation resulted in permission for Swiss Air Force usage to be withdrawn.

 When its SAKA exercise set for June 1990 had to be cancelled, the Swiss Air Force moved its training program at UK RAF Waddington AB, codenamed NORKA (NORdsee KAmpagne).
 A newly built Air Combat Maneuvering Instrumentation (ACMI) range operated by British Aerospace allowing the conduct of realistic combat training.